-- DO NOT use probes in secondary areas (including, but not limited to, surgery, rectum, or vaginal procedures) without confirming that the probe is approved by the appropriate authorities and covered with an aseptic probe sheath.
-The FDA's recommendations to healthcare professionals regarding latex awareness are as follows: - b Be sure to ask about latex sensitivity when taking patient history, especially for surgical, radiological, or spina bifida patients and healthcare professionals.
-DON'T forget to include questions about symptoms such as tiching, rash, or wheezing after exposure to latex products, such as gloves or balloons, and mark charts for patients with a positive history. - c DO NOT use latex-containing devices if latex sensitivity is suspected.
-Instead, consider alternatives like plastic.
+- a DO NOT use probes in secondary areas (including, but not limited to, surgery, rectum, or vaginal procedures) without confirming that the probe is approved by the appropriate authorities and covered with a non-lubricated clinical condom.
+The FDA's recommendations to healthcare professionals regarding latex awareness are as follows: - b Be sure to ask about latex sensitivity to the

+- take the patient's anamnesis, especially for surgical, radiological or spina bifida patients and health professionals.
+DONT forget to include questions about symptoms such as itching, rash, or wheezing after exposure to latex products, such as gloves or balloons, and mark charts for patients with a positive history. - c DO NOT use latex-containing devices if latex sensitivity is suspected.
+Instead, consider alternatives like platsic.
 For example, DO NOT expose sensitive patients to direct contact with latex; Wear latex-free gloves over latex ones.
-If the healthcare provider and patient are sensitive, DO NOT rely solely on hypoallergenic latex gloves as they may not prevent reactions. - DO NOT ignore the potential for allergic reactions when using latex-containing medical devices, especially when the latex comes into contact with mucous membranes - e DO NOT rule out signs of an allergic reaction if latex is suspected as a cause.
+If the healthcare provider and patient are sensitive, DO NOT rely solely on hypoallergenic latex gloves as they may not prevent reactions. - d DO NOT ignore the potential for allergic reactions when using latex-containing medical devices, especially when the latex comes into contact with mucous membranes. - DO NOT rule out signs of an allergic reaction if latex is suspected as a cause.
 Advise the patient of possible latex sensitivity and consider an immunologic evaluation. - f Be sure to advise patients with latex sensitivity to inform healthcare professionals and emergency personnel prior to medical procedures.
 DO NOT neglect the recommendation that patients with severe sensitivity wear a medical ID bracelet.

-12. Storage limits
+Storage limits

-- a DO NOT neglect to ensure that the room is ventilated and free of corrosive gases. - b DO NOT operate, store, or transport probes outside of the
+- DO NOT neglect to ensure that the room is ventilated and free of corrosive gases. - DO NOT operate, store, or transport probes outside of the parameters

-Item Operational Storage/Transportation Pressure 700 hPa (525 mmHg) to 1060 700 hPa (525 mmHg) to 1060 Pressure hPa (795 mmHg) hPa (795 mmHg) Humidity 15% to 95% non-condensing 0% to 95% relative humidity/≤90% relative humidity Temperature 0°C to 35°C -20 °C to 50 °C /-20 °C to 50 °C
+Item Operational Storage/Transportation Pressure 700 hPa (525 mmHg) to 1060 hPa (795 mmHg) 700 hPa (525 mmHg) at 1060 hPa (795 mmHg) Humidity 15% to 95% non-condensing 0% to 95% humidity Relative / ≤90% humidity On Temperature 0°C to 35°C -20 °C to 50 °C /-20 °C to 50 °C